vagge86/Premier-League-2017-22/1.Data Manipulation/1.1 Combined Table Creation/Combined Table.md

 FIRST;
 ```

-We will also need a column for the points won by each team (3 if the team wins, 1 if the team draws and 0 if it loses).
+:zap: We will also need a column for the points won by each team (3 if the team wins, 1 if the team draws and 0 if it loses).
 For our analysis we will need a separate column for the home team and another one for the away team.

 ```ruby